Bitcoin Price Prediction November 2022

 Bitcoin’s price fell through the first half of 2022, as did the stock market.
 Investors have turned to assets that perform well in a time of a slowing economy, higher inflation and rising interest rates.

-As cryptocurrency is still widely seen as a risky, speculative asset, this “risk-off” trade brought bitcoin down to below $20,000 in mid June.
-That’s where it sits in September, despite a slight mid-summer rally.
-This represents a loss of over two-thirds of the value bitcoin reached at its November 2021 peak of $69,000, with no signs of sustained recovery in sight.
+As cryptocurrency is still widely seen as a risky, speculative asset, this “risk-off” trade brought bitcoin down to below $20,000 in mid-June.
+The current price represents a loss of over 75% of the value bitcoin reached at its November 2021 peak of nearly $69,000, with no signs of a sustained recovery in sight.

-Concerns over the high electricity use associated with bitcoin mining and the banning of cryptocurrency transactions by China also weighed on bitcoin’s value.
+Concerns over the high electricity use associated with bitcoin mining and the banning of cryptocurrency transactions by China also weigh on bitcoin’s value.

 Good To Know